Here’s what you can expect from our photographers this summer

 Our media team understands that these photos are your only window into your child’s Tecumseh experience while they are here, and we take that responsibility seriously.
 Because we regularly hear from parents inquiring about our workflow and philosophy, we’ve compiled the following to help answer your questions and let you know what you can expect from the media team when your child is here at Camp.

-We upload images to our galleries 3 times per day.
+We aim to upload images to our galleries 3 times per day.

-Our first upload is between 1:00pm and 3:00pm.
-This includes morning chapel and clinics.
-Our second upload is between 5:00pm and 7:00pm.
-This includes aquatics time and afternoon activities as well as Day Camp.
-Our last upload happens between 10:00pm and midnight, and includes evening activities.
-The final closing campfire gallery is uploaded between 1:00am and 4:00am on Saturday morning.
-Due to the highly regulated nature of our photographer’s schedules, these upload times cannot be adjusted.
+Our first upload is usually late morning or early afternoon.
+This includes chapel and sometimes morning activities or clinics.
+Our second upload is between 5:00 PM and 7:00 PM.
+This includes aquatics time and afternoon activities, as well as Day Camp.
+Our last upload happens between 10:00 PM and midnight, and includes evening activities.
+The final closing campfire gallery is uploaded between 1:00 AM and 4:00 AM on Saturday morning.
+Due to weather, or other changes in the schedule, the media team may upload at slightly different times.

 There is no maximum or minimum number of images that may appear in a gallery

 Our photographers shoot in high-speed bursts.
 This means they take multiple successive pictures over a short amount of time to capture specific actions.
 Sometimes, when campers are moving through an exciting action, like catching a frisbee, or jumping off the high dive, we’ll upload the full series.
 This in no way affects our capacity to take and upload photos of other campers or other camper groups.
 Gallery inclusion is not zero sum and we have no set maximum or minimum on the number of images that appear in a gallery.

 Cabin photos are taken when all campers are present and are uploaded when all cabin photos are complete.